os-migrate/os-migrate/docs/src/devel/contributing.rst

 Adding a New Role
 -----------------

-The most common contribution to OS-Migrate is adding a new role to support the export or import of resources.
+The most common contribution to OS Migrate is adding a new role to support the export or import of resources.
 The construction of the roles will likely follow a similar pattern.
 Each role also has specific unit and functional test requirements.
 The most common pattern for adding a